HMCS Yellowknife: Service history

 Yellowknife's keel was laid down on 7 November 1996 by Halifax Shipyards Ltd. at Halifax, Nova Scotia and was launched on 5 June 1997.
 The coastal defence vessel transferred to the west coast in January 1998 and was commissioned into the Canadian Forces on 18 April 1998 at Esquimalt, British Columbia and carries the hull number MM 706.
 On 4 June 1999, the vessel collided with another minesweeper during operations off Victoria, British Columbia while trying to avoid floating obstacles.
 On 18 June 1999 the vessel was given freedom of the city of Yellowknife, Northwest Territories.

 Yellowknife, accompanied by frigates Winnipeg and Calgary and sister ship Brandon, departed in October 2014 to take part in San Francisco Fleet Week and the Task Group Exercise with the US Navy in American coastal waters.
 Following those exercises, Yellowknife and Brandon deployed as part of Operation Caribbe, completing their tour on 4 December.
 In June 2016, Calgary, Vancouver, Saskatoon and Yellowknife sailed from Esquimalt to participate in the RIMPAC naval exercise.
 After reports surfaced of a lost nuclear bomb was discovered off the coast of British Columbia, Yellowknife was sent to investigate and recover the item.
 Divers from Yellowknife determined the object was not the missing bomb.
 From August to September 2017, Yellowknife and sister ship Edmonton sailed to the Arctic Ocean to perform surveillance of Canada's northern waters as part of Operation Limpid.
 They returned to Esquimalt on 5 October.

 In June and July 2018, Yellowknife and sister ship Whitehorse were deployed off the coast of Southern California while taking part in RIMPAC 2018.
 Whitehorse and Yellowknife both deployed to the Pacific as part of Operation Caribbe on 15 March 2019.
 The two ships returned to Esquimalt on 16 May, having participated in the interception of 2657 kg of cocaine and 55 lb of illicit marijuana.
+Yellowknife and Saskatoon departed in March 2022 for Operation Caribbe in the eastern Pacific.
+The two ships intercepted 872 kg of cocaine.
+They returned to Canada in May.

+HMCS Yellowknife has transferred to the Atlantic and she is scheduled to decommission in 2026.